benmvp/react-workshop/src/react/04-lists/README.md

 )
 ```

-The `resultsUi` contains the JSX, and we render it just like any other variable.
-But when `results` is empty, `resultsUi` will be `undefined` and nothing will display.
-This approach is verbose, but makes the final render simpler, especially when there is a lot of conditional JSX.
-In fact, the JSX can be factored out into a helper function.
 However, the most common approach is:

 ```js
 {